BartMassey/ttt-bench/README.md

   20% faster.

 * Erlang[hipe]: Compiled to native code via HiPE using `erlc` 18.3.4.1.
-This runs substantially slower than BEAM bytecode, although the flattened-board version is almost as fast as the flattened-board BEAM code.
+This runs some slower than BEAM bytecode, although the flattened-board version is almost as fast as the flattened-board BEAM code.